joshperry/carwings/protocol.markdown

 Parameters for the operation are encoded on the querystring, and for simple testing/scripting, most of these operations will work by simply pasting the URI into your browser address bar.

-The only operation that requires any kind of credentials is the User Login operation.
+The only operation that requires any kind of credentials is the *User Login* operation.
-All other operations take the `DCMID` and the `VIN` pair of a vehicle as parameters for authorizing the requested operation.
+All other operations take a `custom_sessionid` that is negotiate during a two-phase authentication exchange.

 All of the response documents have a `message` and `status` property to signal operation success/failure.
 The `status` is a numerical value that is `200` on success, and `message` is a string that is "success" for successful operations.